2020 Policy Agenda

 - Accelerated Medicaid waiver simplification with the purpose of creating single, easily accessible HCBS waivers for 1) all eligible children and 2) all eligible adults with intellectual/developmental disabilities.
 Each waiver should further access to quality services and supports when and where needed throughout their lifetimes;

-- Increased Supported Living Services and waiver levels with rate increases.
+- Increased Supported Living Services and equitable access to services across all LTSS with rate increases;

-- Consumer and participant directed services in all HCBS/LTSS waivers.
+- Consumer and participant directed service delivery options in all HCBS/LTSS waivers.

 Colorado students with disabilities have a legal right to free, appropriate and inclusive educational opportunities in all settings within the least restrictive environment.
 Colorado must provide for:

-- Adequate funding for public schools for inclusive, student-centered programs for all students;
+- Adequate funding, professional development, and staffing resources for public schools for inclusive, student-centered programs for all students;

-- Expansion of Inclusive Higher Education programs in the Denver-Metro area and along the Western slope; and encourage future and current programs to attract and support degree seeking students,
+- Expansion of Inclusive Higher Education programs across Colorado; and encourage future and current programs to attract and support students with disabilities and I/DD,

 - Elimination of corporal punishment in public schools that receive federal funding;